kimble4/CrossMgr/SprintTimer/helptxt/Properties.md

 Starting from #|The next bib number to allocate in sequence.

 ### Sprint Timer
-Configuing the connection to the sprint timer unit.
+Configuring the connection to the sprint timer unit.

 Property|Description
 :-------|:----------